 The table top took 2-4 Tablespoons each of five different colors.
-Of course, I already had the mixed chalk paint on hand, BUT!
+Of course, I already had the mixed paint on hand, BUT!
 Even if I had to buy a sample jar of each color ($2.97 at Home Depot), it still would have only cost $14.97.

-For you math lovers, the total cost of paint and BB Frösch Chalk Paint Powder was less than $30—for SIX colors, and I still have all but a few tablespoons of each color left for future projects!
+For you math lovers, the total cost of paint and BB Frösch Paint Transformer was less than $30—for SIX colors, and I still have all but a few tablespoons of each color left for future projects!
 Accounting for all the paint I have left, the actual cost was closer to $5.

 Now’s the part where you get super glad you made it through my little math tangent…